 You’ll get the same super-reliable performance from the iPhone 8 Plus, with its A11 ‘Bionic’ platform of Apple’s own design.
 This hexa-core chipset is built for multitasking, with Metal 2 support for great-looking mobile games.

 So what about battery life?
-Well, the iPhone 8 Plus offers over a day of heavy use per charge, including media streaming, gaming and plenty of camera use.
-We’re expecting the same from the Pixel XL 2, especially as it offers a bigger capacity battery.
-Stay tuned for our in-depth review to see if Google can better the iPhone.
+Well, the iPhone 8 Plus offers well over a day of heavy use per charge, including media streaming, gaming and plenty of camera use.
+We got the same result from the Pixel 2 XL, thanks to its even larger cell.

 These handsets offer a very different camera experience too, although you’ll get a very capable portable snapper in either case.